Paulo Freire on Education.

 Implicit in the banking concept is the assumption of a dichotomy between human beings and the world: a person is merely in the world, not with the world or with others; the individual is spectator, not re-creator.

-Freire was critical of education’s “assumption of a dichotomy between human beings and the world: a person is merely in the world, not with the world or with others; the individual is spectator, not re-creator.”
-The traditional model of education perpetuates hierarchies of power, reaffirming the oppressive dynamics of powerful and powerless.
+Freire argued that this banking concept of knowledge perpetuates hierarchies of power, reaffirming the oppressive dynamics of powerful and powerless.
 Freire connects the banking model of education to colonialism.
 The oppressive dynamic of colonialism is that the colonizing culture sees itself as possessing value while the colonized culture does not.
 Being Brazilian, Freire saw the legacy of colonialism in his country as an oppressive dynamic that permeated all levels of society, including education.
 Even well-meaning teachers who wish to treat their students as valuable individuals are caught within a system of education that enforces the colonial dichotomy.

 Education is never a neutral process, Freire says.
 Education presupposes about students either inequality or equality. or it enters into dialogue with students.
 The former presupposition perpetuates dichotomies of the banking model and traps students in hierarchies of power.
 The latter presupposition sees students as equal human beings deserving of trust and respect.
 It does not mean thinking all students know as much as the teacher.
 That would be counter-productive.
 It does mean empowering students to learn.
 It means seeing education as a process of facilitating practice and critical reflection.

 Applying Freire’ insights